akvo/agrastat/docs/user-guide.rst

     features, such as "following" datasets.
 It is also needed to search for and download data.
 Only an administrator is able to create user accounts.

-To create a user ID, use the "Organization" link at the top of any page.
+To create a user account, use the "Organization" link at the top of any page.
 If the user belongs to multiple organisations, they need to select the organisation the new member is being added to and Click on "Manage".

 .. image:: /images/manage_organization.jpg